 Serverless on Kubernetes is no longer a niche experiment.
 Platforms like Knative 1.12 now integrate natively with the service mesh and GitOps pipelines, allowing you to expose a function as a Service resource that automatically scales to zero and back up on demand.
 For teams looking to blend traditional microservices with on‑request workloads, the pattern looks like this:

-KnativeServicemanifest in your GitOps repo. - Leverage
+1. Define a KnativeService manifest in your GitOps repo.

-kafka‑sourceorhttp‑proxyevent sources for trigger binding. - Let the same GitOps pipeline handle version bumps and rollbacks, just like any other deployment.
+3. Let the same GitOps pipeline handle version bumps and rollbacks, just like any other deployment.

 This approach avoids spinning up separate serverless platforms and keeps governance under a single control plane.